 Designing workbooks and simulations to demonstrate how the proposed lead scoring would work in the real world to measure the impact of every single data point towards qualifying a lead for follow-up with the sales teams – we have seen these simulations do the magic when the stakeholders can see tangibly lead scoring work.
 Building, testing, and deploying the actual lead scoring model in a marketing automation system.

+Documentation and training for the teams so that they have a complete understanding of the lead scoring algorithm and can differentiate between the leads with different scores.
 Regular review of the models by advanced data analysis of the scored leads (and their follow-ups) to continuously optimize the system and align with the feedback from the sales executives on the qualified leads.

 Machine learning and AI algorithms can analyze large amounts of data and identify patterns that humans may not be able to detect.
 This can improve the accuracy of lead scoring by identifying the most relevant and engaged leads,